saraPicc/LID-neologisms-it/README.md

 **Main challenges**

-Word length: the shorter the segments, the most difficult is the classification task.
+Word length: the shorter the segments, the most difficult is the classification task <br/>
 Huge quanitity of features to classify: trigrams or bigrams

 **Data**